 - Key Players.

 In 2006 Russia adopted important international conventions relating to anti-corruption as created by the United Nations and the Council of Europe.
 Russia is, however, yet to introduce national legislation which formally adopts the anti-corruption mechanisms as set out in the conventions into domestic law.
-It was assumed that whistleblowing would be one of the concepts infused into Russian legislation but this has not occurred.

 In September 2008 the National Anti-Corruption Council approved a package of anti-corruption bills, which had been submitted by President Medvedev to the State Duma.
 The draft legislation was approved in its first week of reading and introduced a norm for the mandatory reporting of cases on corruption, graft, abuse of power or abuse of resources by public officials.